Home/Energy and Power/Oil and Gas/South Korea LNG bunkering Market

 Market Restraints and Opportunities

 • High Capital Intensity of Bunkering Infrastructure: Investment requirements define scalability of LNG bunkering systems in South Korea.
+LNG bunkering rebates are financed through the Special Energy Account, which has incurred a deficit of roughly KRW 3 trillion in 2023.
 Demand is increasing, but infrastructure development requires significant capital investment in terminals and bunker vessels.
 Cryogenic storage and transfer systems increase project complexity.
 Companies are prioritizing investments in major ports to ensure utilization.
 Market expansion remains concentrated in high-demand locations.

 • Dependence on Export-Oriented Shipping Demand: Market structure defines reliance on international shipping activity.
 Demand is increasing as global shipping adopts LNG, but domestic demand remains limited.
 Fluctuations in global trade volumes influence bunkering demand.
 Operators are aligning infrastructure development with export-driven shipping flows.
 Market stability depends on sustained international shipping activity.